Equivariant localization and holography: Non-compact Calabi-Yau singularities

 The local geometry of such brane systems can be modelled in terms of CY $m$-folds.
 We can describe many D-branes and M-branes configurations in terms of a formal fibration \be _m \hookrightarrow {\rm CY}_{m+1} \to \spindle \, ,\ee where the CY$_m$ encode the geometry and the information about the original higher-dimensional CFT.

 It is often useful to define an off-shell free energy $F(\Delta_I,\epsilon)$, or \emph{extremal function}\footnote{Often also called entropy functions, even if the related physical observable is not the entropy of a black hole.}, depending on chemical potentials $\Delta_I$ for the continuous global symmetries of the higher-dimensional CFT and an equivariant parameter $\epsilon$ for the rotation along the spindle, whose extremization gives the entropy of the black hole or the central charge of the two-dimensional CFT.
+All these extremal functions should arise by evaluating the supergravity action on supersymmetric solutions that obey a subset of the equations of motion.
+The extremization with respect to $\Delta_I$ and $\epsilon$ is then equivalent to imposing the remaining equations of motion.
+Explicit examples of this construction are given in \cite{Martelli:2005tp,Gauntlett:2018dpc}.
 Extremal functions of known black holes and black strings can be expressed in terms of gravitational blocks \cite{Hosseini:2019iad}.
-The general form of the extremal functions for branes compactified on a spindle in this context was proposed in \cite{Faedo:2021nub}.
+The general form of the extremal functions for branes compactified on a spindle in this context was proposed in \cite{Faedo:2021nub}, covering also cases where the explicit computation of the supergravity action from first principles is still missing.
 The characteristic form of the off-shell free energy $F$ is given by a gluing

 \be \boxed{F (\Delta_I,\epsilon) = \frac{1}{\epsilon} \left ( {\cal F} (\Delta^+_I)\pm {\cal F} (\Delta^-_I)\right )} \ee where the block ${\cal F}$ encodes some universal properties of the higher-dimensional SCFT and it is related to the geometry of CY$_m$, and the gluing depends on the details of the fibration \eqref{fibre}.
 For D3 and M5 branes, ${\cal F}$ is related to the central charge of the higher-dimensional CFT.
 For other types of branes, ${\cal F}$ is the sphere-free energy of the higher-dimensional CFT at large $N$ \cite{Hosseini:2019iad,Faedo:2021nub}.